ERS Employer Manual

 File Transfer Protocol (FTP)

-A standard communication protocol used to transfer files from one computer or network to another.
+A standard communication protocol used to securely transfer files from one computer or network to another.

 Employers who create a payroll detail file and use FTP to transfer that data to ERSGA.